davilmds15/car_vibration_model/README.md

 # car_vibration_model
-This code describes the vibrations of a complete car model that passes through an obstacle
+This code describes the vibrations of a complete car model that passes through an obstacle.

 ![Repository Logo](image.png)